ibexa/documentation-developer/docs/content_management/content_availability.md

 ![Default content availability](availability_flag.png "Default content availability")

-A content item with this flag will be available in its main language even if it's not translated into the language of the current SiteAccess.
+A content item with this flag is available in its main language even if it's not translated into the language of the current SiteAccess.

-Without the flag, a content item will not be available at all if it does not have a language version corresponding to the current SiteAccess.
+Without the flag, a content item isn't available at all if it does not have a language version corresponding to the current SiteAccess.

 !!! note